reactabular/reactabular/packages/reactabular-sort/README.md

 * `sort.byColumns` - Helper for sorting per multiple columns.
 * `sort.sorter` - Helper for sorting based on the sorting protocol.
 * `sort.sort` - Sorting transform that can be used to select a sorting algorithm.
+* `sort.reset` - Sorting transform that can be used to reset the sorting status of the current column.
+* `sort.header` - Sorting formatter that can be used to sort within a header cell.
+This works will with `sort.reset` since then you can apply both reseting and sorting to the same cell without conflicts.

 ### Sorting Protocol